vincentux/onmastodon/content/contribute.md

 ### Yaml Files

 Each profile is stored in a [Yaml](http://yaml.org) file of its own.
+Name it without any reference to any mastodon instance, if possible: for instance `snowden.yml` instead of `snowden.mamot.fr.yml`.
+The thing is there may be several instances listed in mastdonUrls field.

 It has the following structure:

 <table class="pure-table pure-table-bordered pure-table-odd">
   <thead>